Skip to main content

 1. Go to the Virtual Machines icon in the top left taskbar.

-3. In the left panel, click the virtual machine to delete the access directory in.
+3. In the left panel, click the virtual machine to delete its access directory.

 Method two